News

 CEO of Iberdrola España

-Ruiz-Tagle highlighted the strategic role of grids in the electrification of the economy and industrial competitiveness, particularly in a region like the Basque Country, which is at the forefront of industrial development.
-“Investing in grids means betting on energy autonomy.
-An industry connected to modern grids can optimize its consumption, reduce costs, and improve its competitiveness in global markets.
-This benefits not only businesses but also strengthens the country’s energy security,” he stressed.
+Ruiz-Tagle highlighted the strategic role of networks in the electrification of the economy and industrial competitiveness, particularly in a region like the Basque Country, which is at the forefront of industrial development.
+“Investing in networks means backing energy autonomy.
+An industry connected to modern networks can optimise its consumption, reduce costs and improve its competitiveness in global markets.
+This not only benefits companies but also strengthens the country’s energy security,” he said.

-During the visit, they were also accompanied by Asís Canales, Iberdrola España’s representative in the Basque Country and Global Director of People and Resources at the Iberdrola Group; Javier Arriola, Director of the Northern Region of i-DE; Julio Castro, CEO of Iberdrola Energía Sostenible España; David Martínez, CEO of Iberdrola Energía España; and Estibaliz Goñi, Director of Processes and Technology at i-DE, Iberdrola España’s distributor.
-Along with them were several representatives and CEOs of leading companies in the Basque Country, such as Arteche, Ingeteam, Ormazabal, and the Basque Energy Cluster.
+They were joined during the visit by Asís Canales, Iberdrola España’s delegate in the Basque Country and the Group’s global People and Resources director; Javier Arriola, director of the Northern Region at i-DE; Julio Castro, CEO of Iberdrola Energía Sostenible España; David Martínez, CEO of Iberdrola Energía España; and Estibaliz Goñi, director of Processes and Technology at i-DE.
+Iberdrola España's distributor company.
+Several representatives and CEOs of leading Basque companies – such as Arteche, Ingeteam, Ormazabal and the Basque Energy Cluster – also took part.

-Spain faces a strategic challenge: accelerating investments in grids to avoid losing competitiveness against other European countries.
-The electrification of sectors like industry, transport, and construction requires infrastructure capable of supporting new loads and managing dynamic flows.
-If action is not taken quickly, the electrification process could slow down, limiting economic growth.
+Spain faces a strategic challenge: accelerating investment in networks to avoid losing competitiveness compared with other European countries.
+The electrification of sectors such as industry, transport and buildings requires infrastructure capable of supporting new loads and managing dynamic flows.
+Without swift action, there is a risk of slowing electrification and limiting economic growth.

 You may also be interested in smart grids: